April Celestial Calendar by Dave Mitsky

-Johann Koehler discovered the elliptical galaxies M59 and M60 on April 11, 1779.
+Charles Messier discovered the open cluster M50 in Monoceros on April 5, 1772.
+Charles Messier discovered the spiral galaxy M58 in Virgo on April 15, 1772.
+Johann Koehler discovered the elliptical galaxies M59 and M60 in Virgo on April 11, 1779.
 Caroline Herschel discovered C/1790 H1 (Herschel) on April 18, 1790.
 The first photograph of the Sun was taken on April 2, 1845.
 The first radar signal was bounced off of the Sun on April 7, 1959.
 The Hubble Space Telescope was placed in orbit on April 25, 1990.
 The Compton Gamma Ray Observatory achieved orbit on April 7, 1991.

-The Lyrid meteor shower peaks on the morning of April 22nd during a waning crescent Moon.
+The Lyrid meteor shower peaks on the night of April 22nd/April 23rd.
 A typical zenithal hourly rate is about 20 meteors per hour but short outbursts have occurred occasionally.
+Fireballs are also possible.
 The radiant lies between the Keystone of Hercules and Lyra.
-For more on this year’s Lyrids, see http://earthsky.org/?p=158735 and http://www.skyandtelescope.com/astronom ... s-in-2017/
+Moonlight will not compromise the 2020 Lyrids.
+For more on this year’s Lyrids, see the article on page 49 of the April 2020 issue of Sky & Telescope or browse https://earthsky.org/astronomy-essentia ... ide#lyrids and https://www.amsmeteors.org/meteor-showe ... -calendar/

-Mercury and Mars are located in the west and Jupiter in the southeast in the evening.
-At midnight, Jupiter is in the south.
-Venus and Neptune can be found in the east, Jupiter in the west, and Saturn in the south in the morning sky.
+Venus and Uranus are located in the west in the evening.
+Mercury and Neptune can be found in the east, and Mars, Jupiter, and Saturn in the southeast in the morning sky.

-Uranus is in conjunction with the Sun on April 14th and consequently is not visible this month.
+Uranus is in conjunction with the Sun on April 26th and consequently is not visible after the first few days of this month.